joaojeronimo/rimrafall/README.md

 This is to show that `npm install` can be as dangerous as `curl dangerous.com | sh`.

+### update, it's off the npm registry

+It was [taken off the npm registry](https://twitter.com/othiym23/status/559759478774439936) but it solves nothing really, anyone could make malicious modules like this and mask it as a useful module that has a desired use case.
+Let's try to find ways to **really** make npm safe ;)

 # Whatever you do, do not

 ```